Structures destroyed, medical emergencies as California wildfire hits mobile home park

-LOS ANGELES (Reuters) - A wildfire that erupted in Southern California on Thursday destroyed structures at a Riverside County mobile home park, where “numerous medical emergencies” were reported, fire officials said.
+LOS ANGELES, Oct 10 (Reuters) - A wildfire that erupted in Southern California on Thursday destroyed structures at a Riverside County mobile home park, where “numerous medical emergencies” were reported, fire officials said.

 The Sandlewood Fire, which broke out shortly before 2 p.m.
 Pacific time, was one of several wildfires burning across California fueled by dry, gusty winds that prompted Pacific Gas and Electric Co shut off power to some 600,000 customers.